CENTER LAUREN BETTS | 6'7 | UCLA

 In the 2024 WNBA Draft, the Chicago Sky had the #3 and also the #8 pick that they had acquired from Atlanta.
 The Minnesota Lynx had the #7 pick.
 When Angel Reese was still available at #7, Chicago called them to move up 1 spot in the draft to secure Reese.
 The Lynx told Chicago that they would swap that #8 for the #7 pick in that draft, but they also wanted rights to swap picks with Chicago in 2026.
 Well, this move pays off tremendously here.
-The Lynx are perennial contenders for the title at this point, and they'll land the top player in the draft.
-A player that Chicago desperately needs.
+The Lynx are perennial contenders for the title at this point, and they'll land a top talent.
+Excellent move and timing by them.

 GUARD FLAU'JAE JOHNSON | 5'10 | LSU